 During the financial year, a part of the treasury shares held by the Company were assigned to the long-term incentive plan beneficiaries for the period 2011-2013, approved by the Shareholders' Meeting on 14 April 2011, and to the Prysmian Group employees who chose to participate in the first phase of the discounted share purchase plan.
-For details on the aforementioned scheme, see the Company's financial statements ("Incentive Plans" paragraph of the Report on Operations), the relevant information documents drawn up pursuant to Article 84 bis of the CONSOB Issuer Regulations and the Remuneration Report, published on the Company website, www.prysmiangroup.com in the Investor Relations/Corporate Governance/Remuneration Policy section.
+For details on the aforementioned scheme, see the Prysmian Group Consolidated Financial Statements ("Incentive Plans" paragraph of the Report on Operations), the relevant information documents drawn up pursuant to Article 84 bis of the CONSOB Issuer Regulations and the Remuneration Report, published on the Company website, www.prysmiangroup.com under Investor Relations/Corporate Governance/Remuneration Policy.

-Considering both the operations performed within the scope of the share buyback programme, and the assignments carried out to implement the aforementioned plans, as at 31 December 2014, the Company directly and indirectly held 2,830,318 treasury shares.
+Taking into account the operations undertaken in the execution of the foregoing schemes, as at 31 December 2015 the Company directly and indirectly held 2,707,176 treasury shares.

-1) Direction and coordination (pursuant to Article 2497 c.c., as amended)
+l) Direction and coordination (pursuant to Article 2497 c.c., as amended)

 The Company heads the Prysmian Group and performs direction and coordination activities for its direct or indirect subsidiaries pursuant to Article 2497 Civil Code.
-The Company is not subject to the control, direction or coordination of other entities as it is independent in the choices that determine the:
+The Company, not subject to the control, direction or coordination of other entities, is independent in the choices that determine the:

-- (i) drafting of industrial, strategic and financial plans or budgets for the Group - (ii) issue of guidelines on financial and credit policy - (iii) centralization of functions such as treasury, administration, finance and con- - (iv) establishment of Group growth strategies and its strategic and market positioning as well as for the individual companies, especially when these policies might influence and determine actual implementation by Company management.
+- (i) drafting of industrial, strategic and financial plans or budgets for the Group - (ii) issue of guidelines on financial and credit policy - (iii) centralization of functions such as treasury, administration, finance and control

+(iv) establishment of Group growth strategies and its strategic and market positioning as well as for the individual companies, especially when these policies might influence and determine actual implementation by Company management.